BEST OF THE BEST BLOGS

 If you want to hear about what Steve Fogg has to say about marketing, click on the tab and head on over to the entire page he has devoted to marketing.
 And, of course, the same goes for all of the other categories.

 I like this breakdown too because it allows you to narrow your search quickly.
 Are you trying to polish your church’s online appearance?
 Check out the PR or Branding sections.
-If
+If image isn’t an issue, but reaching people is, look into the communications or marketing sections.

 So, to recap on Steve Fogg, he has a great, well-rounded blog filled with a variety of resources on marketing for churches, non-profits, and businesses alike, and he’s organized it beautifully so that you can find out information to address your particular challenges in no time.